gesape/AutoStatsQ/README.md

 Latest changes
 -------------
-- New example config file with step-by-step tutorial in the ```example``` directory!
+- 2 new tutorials with step-by-step instructions in the ```example``` directory; including all input to get started.
+Example (I) - testing data and metadata downloaded from an fdsn server; Example (II) - testing locally stored data (including a synthetic test dataset).
-- Beautiful html report!
+- Result presentation as a html report!
 After running AutoStatsQ, a html report file can be generated using ```--report```.
 The report is based on reveal (Copyright (C) 2020 Hakim El Hattab, http://hakim.se, and reveal.js contributors).
 - Improved config file checks, feedback and error logging.
-- new independent and interactive test for amplitude corrections based on waveform correlations of teleseismic P phases --> please contact me for detailed instructions, I didn't have time to document the work-flow yet. ;-)

 Requirements